gabrielmcg/Docker-docs/ops/README.md

 <li class="li">Once connected to the console, you will be placed in the BIOS setup screen.
 Select the <code class="ph codeph">Boot</code> tab, click on CD-ROM Drive and move up the CD-ROM drive above the hard drive.
-This allows your Windows 2016 ISO image to be loaded first on boot.
+This allows your Windows Server 2016 ISO image to be loaded first on boot.
 F10 Save and exit is next step.</li>